hardyoyo/dspace-workspace/README.md

 12. `lando yarn start`
 13. play with your new DSpace-Angular frontend, pointed at your dev APIserver

+NOTE: As you work with this dev environment, you may need to rebuild it.
+The contents of the `dist` folder will remain as-is, and may contain incorrect configuration files.
+The best way to ensure this doesn't happen is, immediately after you run `lando yarn install` run `lando yarn run clean:dist`.
+This will clean up the dist folder for you.
+You can also run `lando yarn run clean` if you wish to really clean everything out, just know the full clean process also deletes everything that `lando yarn install` installed, so you'll need to run `lando yarn install` again after running `lando yarn run clean`.
+ALSO, you won't be able to run any of the yarn scripts if you haven't run `lando yarn install` ... so don't try to clean *before* you install, because that won't work at all.

 ## local.cfg file
 You should start with the example local.cfg.EXMAPLE file that comes with DSpace, and then ensure the following values are set correctly:
 ```